 2. Grind the soaked dal and rice into a smooth, thick paste.
 It is better not to add water during grinding.
 But if needed use only a little water during grinding.

-3. Mix both the rice and dal together, mix very well and kept aside the mixture for another 8-10 hours.
+3. Mix both the rice and dal together, mix very well, and keep aside the mixture for another 8-10 hours.

 4. After 8-10 hours of fermentation, add the required amount of salt and mix well.
 Now your batter is ready.